What are ‘care leavers’ entitled to in Scotland?

 Staf

 - Scottish Throughcare and Aftercare Forum (Staf) is Scotland’s national membership organisation for all of those involved in the lives of young people leaving care.
-Staf have a webpage dedicated to information on financial support for both care leavers and care experienced young people.
+Staf have a webpage that provides information and contact details to help you find out more on the support you can receive from your local council.

 Support with Mental Health